fbizza/deep-learning-applications/README.md

 </div>

-I used 3 metrics in order to evaluate how dependent on *epsilon* the generated adversial images are:
+I used 3 metrics in order to evaluate how dependent on *epsilon* the generated adversarial images are:

 - Attack success rate
 - Average iterations to success